 Gaga launched the Joanne World Tour in support of her latest album in August 2017.
 She made news during a set in Connecticut in November, when she suddenly stopped her performance to check on a fan who had been hit in the face.
 The artist later nabbed a Best Pop Solo Performance Grammy for the album's title track.

 In 2016, Lady Gaga performed the national anthem at Super Bowl 50, and she returned the following year to headline the Super Bowl LI halftime show.
 She began her powerhouse performance on the roof of the NRG Stadium in Houston, singing parts of "God Bless America" and "This Land is Your Land" and reciting an excerpt of the pledge of allegiance before diving through the air suspended by wires to the stage.
 Her half-time show included a medley of her iconic songs including "Edge of Glory," "Bad Romance," "Poker Face," "Born This Way," "Telephone," "Just Dance," as well as "Million Reasons" from her album Joanne.

 In 2016, it was announced that Gaga had been cast in a remake of A Star Is Born as Ally, a role previously inhabited by Janet Gaynor, Judy Garland and Barbra Streisand.
 She was slated to co-star with Bradley Cooper, who was also making his directorial debut with the project.

 A Star Is Born became a hit with audiences upon its October 2018 release, grossing an impressive $400 billion globally.
-Additionally, the co-stars both earned Academy Award nominations for their performances, while their duet for the film, "Shallow," produced Golden Globe and Grammy wins for Gaga.
+The co-stars both earned Academy Award nominations for their performances, while their duet for the film, "Shallow," produced Golden Globe, Grammy and Oscar wins for Gaga.

 Las Vegas Residency